Restore Your Core®

 Got Questions ?

-If left untreated, a prolapse can worsen over time.
+If left untreated, a pelvic prolapse can worsen over time.
 If it is severe enough to interfere with the bladder or kidneys, then there may be serious consequences like infection and kidney damage.

 A woman's prolapse symptoms can change in severity depending on what time of day it is.
 Some women notice that their pressure increases after they walk for a long period of time, and other times they feel better when sitting down or lying down.